thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/equality.rst

    relevant in general.

-   In the particular case where the constants refer to primitive projections, a :token:`!` can be used to make the compatibility constants transparent (see :cmd:`Opaque` for more details).
+   In the particular case where the constants refer to primitive projections, a `!` can be used to make the compatibility constants transparent (see :cmd:`Opaque` for more details).

    .. exn:: The reference @qualid was not found in the current environment.